SumoLogic/sumologic-otel-collector/pkg/processor/cascadingfilterprocessor/README.md

 The following configuration options can also be modified:

+- `collector_instances` (default = 1): In case of multiple deployments **sharing single configuration** of the `cascadingfilter`, should be used to scale down properly `spans_per_second` global and policy limits.
+Value should be positive integer corresponding to the number of collectors with configured cascadingfilters e.g. `collector_instances=5`.
+As a result configured `spans_per_second` limit will be divided by `5` for global and policy limits.
 - `decision_wait` (default = 30s): Wait time since the first span of a trace before making a filtering decision
 - `num_traces` (default = 100000): Max number of traces for which decisions are kept in memory
 - `history_size` (default = `num_traces` value): Max size of LRU cache used for storing decisions on already processed traces